rop-la/rop-la.github.io/en/_posts/2020-06-22-modulus-oracle-part2.md

 ### JWT and the algorithm switch

 [JWT][2] is a widely used technology for authorization in web applications.
-It allows us create and verify authorization tokens using cryptography to guarantee the token's integrity.
-However exists vulnerabilities in certain JWT implementations that allows us forge tokens and bypass authorization controls.
+It allows us to create and verify authorization tokens using cryptography to guarantee the token's integrity.
+However exist vulnerabilities in certain JWT implementations that allow us to forge tokens and bypass authorization controls.
 An attack against some JWT libraries is detailed in [this post][3].
 Today all these vulnerabilities should be fixed but it is still possible to find them with the help of a careless developer.

 For example, is very easy to screw it up by using the python library [Authlib][4].
 The following code shows how the `decode` function accepts in the same way a valid token and a forged one.
-We have `Authlib 0.14.3` (the latest to date)
+We are using `Authlib 0.14.3` (the latest to date).

 ```py
 from base64 import urlsafe_b64encode as enc